Healthcare · Web app

 I want to study how they parse and document information, which information are more important to them, and how this physical artifact co-exists with digital tools, including the dashboard.

-I conducted semi-structured interviews in the MEND providers' offices, inquiring about about their experiences with the dashboard and asking them to complete tasks on the dashboard while observing their interactions.
+I conducted semi-structured interviews in the MEND providers' offices, inquiring about about their experiences with the dashboard and doing usability testing by asking them to complete tasks on the dashboard while observing their interactions.

-I chose this method to analyze their interactions with the dashboard specifically
+I chose this method to analyze their specific interactions with the dashboard.

 I asked Colleen, one of the MEND provider, to draw out how she would navigate through the old version of the dashboard when inputting data.
 Through this activity, I wanted to confirm my hypothesis that the locations of data input fields were arranged in an illogical, messy order.